wix-incubator/corvid-spi-docs/external-database-collections/guides/external-database-collections/Example Data.md

 SortOrder: 3
 # Example Data

-The examples in this reference are based on the [Adapter for MySQL databases](https://github.com/wix/corvid-external-db-mysql-adapter) prototype deployed to Google AppEngine.
+The examples in this reference are based on the [Adaptor for MySQL databases](https://github.com/wix/corvid-external-db-mysql-adapter) prototype deployed to Google AppEngine.

 The prototype is connected to a database with the following tables and data: